abbrcode/abbreviations-in-code/README.md

 # Abbreviations in code

-Giving good names to variables, functions, files etc. can be difficult.
+Giving good names to variables, functions and files can be difficult.
 Long names are always clear, but take time to read, space and are hard to remember.
 Choosing a shorter form is better.
 If you use the abbreviations below, your naming will become more coherent, logical and understandable to other programmers (even newbies).